 "To Big to Fail" should have never been uttered.
 It all should have failed, that's how the Free Market Works.

-Failed companies fall and they either get liquidated or bought up by other companies, the trash gets washed out of the system and a new free market creates itself out of the old.
+Free Markets a.k.a.
+Capitalism works when failed companies either get liquidated or bought up by other successful companies, the bankrupt companies gets washed out of the system and a new free market creates itself out of the old.

-Gold and other precious metals are the only real decentralized asset, that exists in the world and it is the only asset that I can honestly be proud to put my name by.
+Gold, Silver, and other physical precious metals are the only real decentralized asset that exists in the world.

 Return from the About page